puniverse/capsule/README.md

 * `capsule.app`: the app ID
 * `capsule.jar`: the full path to the capsule's JAR
-* `capsule.dir`: if the JAR has been extracted, the full path of the application cache.
+* `capsule.dir`: if the JAR has been extracted, the full path of the application cache (use generally discouraged).

 ### Environment Variables